 I recently decided to pull the trigger on a new netbook.
 I have a few trips coming up and wanted something a bit more portable to take for my work.
-My main laptop is an IBM Thinkpad, weighs in around 6 pounds with a 15 inch screen.
+My main laptop is an IBM Thinkpad, weighs in around 6 pounds with a 15-inch screen.
 Pretty heavy to lug around.

 The new netbook I decided on is the Asus 1002HA with a brushed aluminum black cover.
 It weighs in around 2.5 pounds with a 10-inch screen.
 My main criteria were the following: Portability, performance and it had to look professional.
 I think this model hits all three for me.

-Portability: This model is unique in that they stuck with a smaller 2-cell li-ion battery to keep the profile slim and sleek.
+Portability: This model is unique in that they stuck with a smaller 2-cell Li-ion battery to keep the profile slim and sleek.
 Typically 2-cell batteries do not last very long, but they used some higher capacity cells in this model.
 With wi-fi on and regular usage, I am getting over 4 hours of battery life right now.
 It started around 3.5 hours, but after I did a few full charge and discharge cycles (per recommendation in the manual) the battery is actually improving.
 With Wifi turned off it lasts well over 5 hours.

 Performance: This model came with an Intel Atom processor (1.6Ghz), 1 GB of RAM, and a 160 GB hard drive.
 It also came with XP (Home edition SP3) installed.
 Boot up was pretty fast (under 30 seconds).
 And I didn't notice much of a difference in performance from my much larger IBM Thinkpad (dual-core processor and 2GB of RAM).
 It came with a separate partition already made for those who want a second OS (dual boot).
 I ended up installing Linux (Ubuntu Remix - a version specifically designed for netbooks).
 I'm a Linux fan, so I spend most my time in Linux, while my wife typically boots up in XP.
 Both work great on this little machine.

 Lastly, Good Looks: This netbook is very professional looking.
 The aluminum casing makes it look and feel extremely sleek and durable.
-Finger prints are kept to a minimum, and carrying it around is a breeze with the padded case it comes with.
+Fingerprints are kept to a minimum, and carrying it around is a breeze with the padded case it comes with.
 I forgot to mention the peripherals/ports.
 It comes with a built-in webcam/microphone, 3 USB ports and a 4-1 card reader (for your digital camera cards), and audio jacks, and a ethernet port, and video-out for your monitor.

 Other stuff: I found the keyboard was pretty easy to adapt to, minus the location of the right-shift key (too far over and small), but I was able to adapt to just using the left shift key after a few minutes of typing.
 The wifi range seems pretty good, anywhere in our home gets a good signal to our router.
 The trackpad is actually getting cooler the more figure out about it.
 It has a nice large trackpad with a single button at the bottom.

 On November 16th, 2008, I purchased the ASUS Rampage II Extreme motherboard for my newest computer build for $398.99.
-It was the newest top of the line product, and I paired it with the brand new Intel Core i7 965 Extreme Edition which cost $1,029.99.
+It was the newest top of the line product and I paired it with the brand new Intel Core i7 965 Extreme Edition which cost $1,029.99.
 Both were just released onto the market.

 I received it on November 20th and immediately went to work building the system.
-On the 21st I turned the computer on for the first time, it flickered and then shut off.
+On the 21st, I turned the computer on for the first time, it flickered and then shut off.
 I disconnected the power and reconnected it, then the computer began working.

 I did some research on the issue and it turns out that that the previous version of the motherboard had the same exact issue.
 Then I discovered that one of my cooling fans was fried because of the problem - which turned out not to be just a mere flicker, but a short circuit.
 The retailer refunded me for the motherboard and replaced the fan.